 Chart 1-8 shows the relationship between annual average TP and Chl-a for Courthouse Lake.
 Many Minnesota lakes, it is expected that as TP increases., so should Chl-a; this relationship is observed in Chart 1-8 below.
 The relatively narrow range and small values of both TP and Chl-a for Courthouse Lake are likely reasons for the indistinct poor relationship.
-In many Minnesota lakes, it is expected that as TP increases, so should Chl-a; this relationship is observed in Chart 1-8 below.
+In many Minnesota lakes, it is expected that as TP increases, so should Chl-a; this relationship is observed in Chart as TP increases, so should Chl-a; this relationship is observed in Chart 1-8 below.